samvaughan/sami-emission-line-database/README.md

 con = sqlite3.connect("path/to/SAMI_spaxel_data.db")
 # Note that this selects all rows and columns and will take ~1 minute
+# You can use any valid SQL statement here, and the results are returned into a pandas dataframe.
 df = pd.read_sql("select * from sami", con)
 ```